jasonm23/onlisp-markdown/onlisp.md

 ---

 forms returned by get-setf-method.
-The algorithm used is the O(n ) bubble- sort, but this macro is not intended to be called with huge numbers of arguments.
+The algorithm used is the O(n ) bubblesort, but this macro is not intended to be called with huge numbers of arguments.

 Figure 12.5 shows the expansion of a call to sortf.
 In the initial let*, the arguments and their subforms are carefully evaluated in left-to-right order.
 Then